Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 A simplicial complex $S$ is a \emph{flag complex} if each family of $n+1$ pairwise-adjacent 0-simplices in $S$ spans an $n$-simplex, for each $n\geq 0$.
 A cube complex $X$ is \emph{nonpositively curved} if the link of $v$ is a flag complex for every 0-cube $v$ of $X$.
 A simply-connected nonpositively curved cube complex $\widetilde X$ is called a \emph{CAT(0) cube complex}. \end{defn}

 The term ``CAT(0) cube complex'' is an artifact of the result of Gromov stating that a simply-connected finite-dimensional cube complex satisfying the nonpositive curvature condition of Definition~\ref{defn:CAT(0)cubecomplex} admits a piecewise-Euclidean CAT(0) metric~\cite{Gromov87}.
-This also follows from more general results of Bridson~\cite{BridsonThesis}.
+This also follows from more general results of Bridson, in the finite-dimensional case~\cite{BridsonThesis}, and was extended by Leary to infinite-dimensional cube complexes~\cite{LearyInfiniteCubes}.
 When we mention the CAT(0) metric on a CAT(0) cube complex $\widetilde X$, we are referring to this metric.
 However, as discussed below, we shall usually use the more natural combinatorial metric on $\widetilde X^{(1)}$.

 \begin{defn}[Hyperplane] A \emph{midcube} of an $n$-cube $c$ is an $(n-1)$-cube in $c$ obtained by restricting exactly one coordinate to 0.
 A \emph{hyperplane} $W$ in the CAT(0) cube complex $\widetilde X$ is a connected union of midcubes of cubes in $\widetilde X$ such that, for each finite-dimensional cube $c$ of $\widetilde X$, either $W\cap c=\emptyset$ or $W\cap c$ is a single midcube of $c$.
 The \emph{carrier} $N(W)$ of $W$ is the union of all closed cubes $c$ such that $W$ intersects $c$ in a midcube.